 Caution: This blog post includes descriptions of torture.

-After one year of pre-trial detention [GER only], the German Federal Prosecutor General will soon file the public indictment against Alaa M. at the Higher Regional Court of Frankfurt on July 15, 2021 [GER only].
+After one year of pre-trial detention, the German Federal Prosecutor General filed the public indictment against Alaa M. at the Higher Regional Court of Frankfurt on July 15, 2021 [GER only].
 Once the court confirms the opening of the main trial within a few weeks’ time, the trial will be the second trial of a Syrian government affiliate to be held in Germany.
 It is another important step to hold perpetrators of all sides of the conflict accountable, particularly those affiliated with the Syrian government, which continues to be the single largest perpetrator of serious crimes in the conflict.
 Following the trial of Anwar Raslan and Eyad Al-Gharib, the trial of Alaa M. will further shed light on the systematic torture committed by the Syrian intelligence services as well as the role of medical professionals in this system of state-organized torture.

 Who is Alaa M.?

-In contrast to the first trial – the trial of Anwar Raslan and Eyad Al-Gahrib – the suspect in this trial, Alaa M., did not hold a military rank within the intelligence services, but worked as a doctor in a detention facility of the Military Intelligence Service in Homs and as a Resident in the Military Hospital No. 608 in Homs and the Military Hospital No. 601 in Mezzeh, Damascus.
-According to the public indictment, he worked at these facilities from at least mid-2011 until the end of 2012.
-During this time, he allegedly:
+In contrast to the first trial – the trial of Anwar Raslan and Eyad Al-Gahrib – the accused in this trial, Alaa M., did not hold a military rank within the intelligence services, but worked as a medical professional in Branch 261 of the Military Intelligence Service in Homs and as a Resident in the Military Hospital No. 608 in Homs and the Military Hospital No. 601 in Mezzeh, Damascus.
+According to the public indictment, he worked at these facilities from at least April 2011 until the end of 2012.

-- committed forced sterilization on a 14-year-old boy at the ER of the military hospital in Homs by burning his genitals.
+- attempted forced sterilization on a 14-year-old boy at the ER by burning his genitals in summer 2011.

-The arrest warrant further states that Alaa M. left Syria in mid-2015.
-He later arrived in Germany, where he practiced as a doctor.
+The public indictment further states that after Alaa M. left Syria and arrived in Germany in mid-2015, he practiced as a doctor.
 He was arrested at his place of residence in Germany in June 2020.
 Following an amended arrest warrant in December 2020, his pre-trial detention was extended and will last at least until the end of the upcoming trial.